alan-turing-institute/scivision/docs/maintainer_docs.md

 # Maintainers

-This document is intended for maintainers of the scivision project and includes the following how to's:
+This document is intended for maintainers of the scivision project and includes the following how-tos:

 1. [Releasing a new version of the Python package](#python-package-releases)
 2. [Building the scivision documentation](#build-scivision-documentation)